 The past few years has seen virtual reality (VR) growing more and more in popularity.
+VR is making its way into many aspects of life, including virtual reality training programs.
 As a result, the opportunities to use it as learning and training tool are also expanding in interesting ways as we get more interests from various industries and government sectors.

 However, VR can still be intimidating, and many are still not familiar with the terms of this fast-growing technology.
 In this post, we’ve compiled 10 virtual reality terms you should know before dipping your feet in the virtual pool.

 HMDs (also known as VR headset) are what people use to experience virtual reality.
 This comes in the form of a headset, like the Oculus Rift or Pico G2.
 HMDs sits on your head and are close in proximity to your eyes, allowing users to easily view and focus on a VR experience.
 HoloLens and Google Glass are also considered HMDs.

 360 video is the building blocks of any virtual reality experiences.
 It can be viewed with or without a Virtual Reality (VR) headset.
 Facebook and YouTube support 360 videos that can be viewed without a VR headset.
 In a VR headset, viewers can watch it naturally by moving their head with a VR headset.